Use case · security

 • Encrypted documents are a Pro feature

-Pro is one-time $19 launch / $29 retail, lifetime, desktop-only.
+Pro is one-time $19.99 one-time, lifetime, desktop-only.

 • Mac is the reference build today